Launching load balancer using OpenStack Horizon

 To verify that the health checking has added the members to the pool, follow this procedure:

-• Under “project”, click “Network” and then “Load balancers” in the sidebar menu.
+• Under Project, click Network and then Load balancers in the sidebar menu.

-• Press the “pools” tab and then press the name of your pool.
+• Press the Pools tab and then press the name of your pool.

-• Press the “members” tab.
+• Press the Members tab.

 • In the list, you should now see the member(s) you’ve added.
-The column “Operating status” should show you if they are online or not.
+The column Operating status should show you if they are online or not.

 Tip

 If the members are not online, make sure you have the proper Security groups configured on the them.
-If you still cant get the members online, verify (by using for instance tcpdump or by reading access logs, that the traffic hits the member servers from the load balancers IP.
+If you still cant get the members online, verify (by using for example tcpdump or by reading access logs, that the traffic hits the member servers from the load balancers IP.